yubbit/yubbit.github.io/posts/notes/_posts/2024-07-18-webxr-integration-with-other-xr-libraries.md

 which both come with their own set of samples which are generally more stable than this.

-Getting this to work was really finnicky and I'm having some trouble reproducing the initial environment, but having this as a base project could serve as a template for other things I'd like to do in the future.
+Getting this to work was really finicky and I'm having some trouble reproducing the initial environment, but having this as a base project could serve as a template for other things I'd like to do in the future.